bacionejs/furball/README.md

 Lesson learned: Sometimes an over-engineered solution (anchoring to the screen center) looks necessary, but in practice, simple, player-centric controls provide a better game feel.

+The game in this repo is the director's cut version with more intuitive cat centric jump behavior!

 ---